trentv4/CS370-SoftwareEngineering/README.md

 * Build with `dotnet build`
 * Run with `dotnet run`

-When you publish, calling `dotnet publish` will create a clean folder in the `build/` directory that can be zipped and send to users.
+When you publish, calling `dotnet publish -r win10-x64 -c Release -p:PublishSingleFile=true` will create a clean folder in the `build/` directory that can be zipped and send to users.
+You will have to run the command twice.
+Change `win10-x64` to your desired system and architecture.